 The technical term for tonsil stones is tonsilloliths, the “lith” portion of the word is taken from ancient Greek and meaning “stone”.
 These stones form on or within the tonsils, which are pockets or “nets” on either side of the mouth, just before the throat.
 Although the exact function of the tonsils is not precisely known, it is thought that they are supposed to capture bacteria and viruses before they make their way into the stomach, and that they form a part of the immune system, since they are made of lymphocytes, cells that help fight disease in the body.
 At a young age, your tonsils will produce antibodies that help you fight off respiratory illnesses, and will gradually shrink over time once you have reached puberty, though they never entirely disappear.
 Unfortunately, even when they are no longer functioning to fight illness they can become inflamed thanks to the debris and bacteria that they capture.
 When this occurs, tonsillitis is the result, and if it is severe enough, the removal of the tonsils may be necessary.
 Tonsil stones have been shown to form more frequently in those who have repeated bouts of tonsillitis.

-The life of a tonsil stone in your mouth begins when a piece of debris be it a wayward cell, piece of mucus, or bacteria becomes trapped in the tonsils and begins to decay.
+The life of a tonsillolith in your mouth begins when a piece of debris, be it a food particle, piece of mucus or bacteria becomes trapped in the tonsils and begins to decay.
 This trapping may or may not result in a tonsil inflammation, and is often not able to be seen with the naked eye, as your tonsils have many twists and folds that provide an excellent place for a stone to grow.
 The area affected will attract other debris, and once enough has been collected, it will begin to calcify and turn into a hard, white formation a tonsil stone.
 In some cases, a single, large stone will form on a tonsil, while in others many small stones will appear.
 Over time, you may notice that you begin coughing up small, hard white spheres these are stones that have become dislodged from your tonsils.
 In addition to calcifying and becoming hard, the process of forming tonsil stones also causes the release of sulfur compounds into your mouth as the stones grow, resulting in bad breath.
 The stones may also cause you to have difficulty swallowing, especially if you have a large formation or if they cause the tonsils to become inflamed.
 Tonsil stones are not as hard as real stones and will not cause damage if swallowed accidentally.

 You can expect to have a number of symptoms depending on the size and placement of the stones in your mouth, including a sore throat, trouble swallowing and ear pain, as the nerve cluster which feeds your tonsils is also connected to your ears.
 Bad breath will be one of the key indicators of tonsilloliths, and it will be both very foul and long-lasting, and won't be tied to any food that you eat or as a result of “morning breath”.

-The debris that makes up a tonsil stone can come from many sources, and do not require the presence of a tonsil infection to turn into a tonsil stone.
+The debris that makes up a tonsil stone can come from many sources, and does not require the presence of a tonsil infection to turn into a tonsil stone.
 It is possible that you will not notice the formation of stones in your mouth, and may present no symptoms even as the stones begin to harden.
 The organic nature of the stones makes them difficult to detect and because of their often small size, you may not be able to see them, no matter how wide you open your mouth, and they may be found during unrelated procedures, such as an X-ray or CT scan.